elmarmertens/CCMMshadowrateVAR-code/README.md

 FRED-MD data were downloaded from the [Federal Reserve Bank of St. Louis](https://www.stlouisfed.org/research/economists/mccracken/fred-databases).
 We use the 2022 September vintage.
 A copy of the data is provided as part of this archive.
 The data are in the public domain.
 - Datafile: [2022-09.csv](data/2022-09.csv)

-Updated shadow rate estimates from Krippner (2015) and Wu and Xia (2016) were downloaded from the authors websites, but are only used for comparison plots; these data series are not used in our estimation.The data are publicly available, and copies are provided with this replication package: Estimates from Krippner can be downloaded from https://www.ljkmfa.com/visitors/ and are subject to his disclaimer and copyright statements (https://www.ljkmfa.com/disclaimer-copyright/).
+Updated shadow rate estimates from Krippner (2015) and Wu and Xia (2016) were downloaded from the authors websites, but are only used for comparison plots; these data series are not used in our estimation.The data are publicly available, and copies are provided with this replication package.
+Estimates from Krippner can be downloaded from https://www.ljkmfa.com/visitors/ and are subject to his disclaimer and copyright statements (https://www.ljkmfa.com/disclaimer-copyright/).
 We use his estimates per March 2022.
 Updated estimates from Wu and Xia can be downloaded from https://sites.google.com/view/jingcynthiawu/shadow-rates.
 We use a copy downloaded on September 10, 2022.
 - Datafile: [SSR_Estimates_2022March.xlsx](data/SSR_Estimates_2022March.xlsx) for Krippner estimates.
 - Datafile: [shadowrate_US.xls](data/shadowrate_US.xls) for Wu-Xia estimates.